meganlooff/InterimPerformance-Dot-Gov-2018/_posts/2021-01-01-journey-mapping-overview.md

 ## What’s next?

-Dedicated Federal employees work each day for the people that they serve - while many do their best to collaborate, and often provide good service within their silo, we know customers are frustrated with gaps created by our organizational lines.
+Dedicated Federal employees work each day for the people that they serve-while many do their best to collaborate, and often provide good service within their silo, we know customers are frustrated with gaps created by our organizational lines.
 People experience life events, not Federal agencies.
 Customer needs should shape and determine public services.
 However, since Congress funds agencies, not life events, it is our responsibility to implement coordinated services that bridge that gap.
 Otherwise, we risk failing to achieve the very mission we are expected to deliver.

 While spotting insights consistent across interviews and surveys is a beginning, and adding further data to build more robust service blueprints can help pinpoint areas for improvement, empathic human-centered service design requires more—specifically, that we involve the very people these programs are intended to serve in the development of solutions and redesign of our systems.